achristen/Meteobike/QGIS-Analysis/readme.md

 ## Create statistics of temperatures in a specific area.

 Next assume, you would like to calculate average temperatures measured in different parks and contrast them.
-To d this, you need to select points based on geographic location - in some areas in complex, irregular shapes.
+To do this, you need to select points based on geographic location - in some areas in complex, irregular shapes.
 One option to achieve this is through a 'spatial join' - a basic geographic operation selecting elements that are within another one.

 First you have to define the geographic areas in which you would like to sample measurements.
-In our example we will select temperatures in different parks, however, this approach can be applied to any other geographic dataset - including imported shape files, 'Local Climate Zones' (LCZ) or raster elements (see below for raster examples).
+In our example we will select temperatures in different parks, however, this approach can be applied to any other geographic dataset - including imported shape files, 'Local Climate Zones' (LCZ) or raster datasets on land cover classes (see below for examples).

 ### Create polygons of the areas of interest